MileHacker Logo

 Digital Payment Advisory

-• Many international cards may not function directly with local point-of-sale systems, rendering cash or mobile payment a must.
+• A lot of foreign cards may not function directly with local point-of-sale systems, rendering cash or mobile payment a must.

-• Set up WeChat Pay or Alipay prior to your arrival; these mobile apps are indispensable for daily transactions.
+• Set up WeChat Pay or Alipay before you arrive; these applications for mobile devices are indispensable for daily transactions.

 • Familiarity with digital payments significantly streamlines daily spending.